kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

   over-commit hugepages that are consumed by system processes.
 - Enable `--reserved-memory` to work with hugepages end-to-end.
-The memory manager's validation requires that `--reserved-memory` totals match `system-reserved + kube-reserved + eviction-threshold` for each resource type.
+The memory manager's validation requires that `--reserved-memory` totals match `system-reserved + kube-reserved + eviction-threshold` for memory and hugepages resource type.
-  Once hugepages are accepted in `--system-reserved` / `--kube-reserved`, this validation will naturally pass.
+  Once hugepages are accepted in `--system-reserved` / `--kube-reserved`, this validation will naturally pass (see [`validateReservedMemory` L445](https://github.com/kubernetes/kubernetes/blob/4b19e2b0244b00b56d6604deab3ff32b1c7e5706/pkg/kubelet/cm/memorymanager/memory_manager.go#L445)).
 - Document the two-flag workflow: node-wide hugepage totals in `--system-reserved` / `--kube-reserved`, and the per-NUMA split in `--reserved-memory`.